MarcosKlender/ConsoleTree/README.md

 pnpm run compile
 ```

-Then press F5 to test the extension.
+Then press `F5` to test the extension.

 <p align="right"><a href="#readme-top">Back to top ⬆️</a></p>

 ## Usage

 1. Open a project in VSCode
-2. Click on the **Console Tree** icon in the Activity Bar (sidebar)
+2. Click on the **Console Tree** icon in the Activity Bar (Sidebar)
-3. The tree view will show all console statements in your project organized by files
+3. The tree view will show all `console statements` in your project organized by files
 4. **Navigate**: Click on any console statement to jump to that line
 5. **Remove individual**: Click the trash icon next to any console statement
 6. **Remove all**: Click the trash icon in the tree view title bar